 In the following year he moved to Fortec Motorsport and scored six wins and another six podium finishes.
 Sam finished the season as a runner-up, behind Dean Smith.
 At the same time, he was nominated for the McLaren Autosport BRDC Young Driver of the Year.

-Bird stayed in the series for another year and again drove pretty well, scoring four wins and seven podium finishes, what was enough for the fourth place in the final standings.
+Bird stayed with Fortec Motorsports for another year but competed in Formula Renault UK, scoring four wins and seven podium finishes, what was enough for the fourth place in the final standings.